-So how can you survive a mega-con of this proportion (or any convention really, be they for fun or for your job) with your sanity and your health and fitness goals intact?
+So how do you survive a mega-con of this proportion with your sanity and fitness goals intact?

-While these rules can apply to any convention, they are vital to your survival of a con of this magnitude:
+While these apply to any convention, they are vital to your survival of a con of this magnitude:

-- Budget – You will spend more than you thought you would.
-Just accept that fact and move on, but to keep it from getting out of hand I definitely recommend splitting up “floor” money and “entertainment” money.
-Know how much you are wanting to spend on all the cool stuff you are going to see on the convention floor and separate it from what you plan on spending on tickets to off-site events, going out drinking with your friends, etc… That way, when you find that Limited Edition Bedazzled My Little Pony Galactus variant figure you just can’t live without you know you won’t be relegating yourself to sitting your hotel room at night because you are broke.
+- Budget – There is one simple fact you just have to accept; you will spend more money then you planned!
+To keep it from getting out of hand though, split up “floor” money and “entertainment” money.
+Know how much you want to spend on all the cool stuff you are going to see on the convention floor and separate it from what you plan on spending on tickets to off-site events, going out drinking with your friends, etc… That way, when you find that Limited Edition Bedazzled My Little Pony Galactus variant figure you just can’t live without you know you won’t be stuck in your hotel room at night because you’re broke.

-- Bring Snacks – While I could have lumped this into #4 below, I felt it important enough to call it out on its own.
-You will be walking around non-stop all day long, and you will get hungry.
-Now you could stand in one of the ridiculously long concession lines to spend $18 dollars on some cold and nasty chicken fingers or you could toss a few snacks in your bag, freeing up your time, cash and saving you from the shame of having put that foul “food” in your mouth!
-I recommend tossing an apple, a banana, a bag of raw almonds and maybe some jerky or a Lara bar into your bag each morning.
+- Bring Snacks – I could lump this into #4 below, but I feel it’s important enough to call it out on its own.
+You’ll be walking around non-stop, and you will get hungry!
+You could stand in one of the ridiculously long concession lines to spend $18 dollars on some cold, nasty chicken fingers or you could toss a few snacks in your bag, freeing up your time, cash and saving you from eating a plate of deep-fried shame!
+I recommend tossing an apple, a banana, a bag of raw almonds and maybe some jerky or a Quest protein bar into your bag each morning.

-- Line Up Early – There are a crazy amount of panels going on over the course of these four amazing days, and chances are you want to attend a lot of them.
-Here is my advice, pick the top ones you have to attend and then A) realize that 49382 other people probably also feel they have to attend it and B) line up waaaaaay early to get a seat (and if you want a guarantee you should probably sit through the panel beforehand as well.)
+- Line Up Early – There are a crazy amount of panels going on over the course of the day event, and chances are you want to attend all of them.
+Here’s my advice; pick the top ones you have to attend and then A) realize that 49,382 other people probably also feel the same way and B) line up waaaaaay early to get a seat (and if you want a guarantee you should probably sit through the panel beforehand as well.)

 - Be Prepared – Adopting the perennial Boy Scout motto will definitely serve you well when you make your way to the convention center.
 Here are just a few things you need to remember:

 - A Bag – Yes, you get a swag bag when you pick up your badge.
 No, it is not useful at all.
-Bring a backpack or a messenger bag with you every day.
+Bring a backpack or a messenger bag with you.

 - Art Tubes – If you plan on buying prints (or especially if you plan on getting a commission done) invest in a sturdy art tube!
 Nothing sucks more than buying a cool piece and then getting home to find it dog-eared or creased.

 - Extra Phone Batteries – The convention center is a swirling vortex of battling cell signals.
-You will only get service about 1/3rd of the time, and the rest of the time your phone will be draining battery life trying to find its way back onto the network.
+You will get service about 1/3rd of the time if you’re lucky; the rest of the time your phone will be draining battery life trying to find its way back onto the network.
 Bring an extra battery or a flash charger.

 - Comfortable shoes – This should be self-explanatory.